TheNotary/ruby-gems/body.md

 ###### lib/APP_NAME/

-This folder is for when things get out of hand and you need to break your ruby library up into multiple files.
+This folder is for when things get out of hand and you need to break your ruby code up into multiple files.
 An easy rule for breaking up your ruby library is that each class should have it's own file.
 If a class is massive and has many subclasses that are only used by that one class... then this class can have it's own folder if you want.
 But with rubygems, you actually get to employ a little bit of creativity as to how things are organized...  well, not really creativity, I think of it as impromptu logic deduction.

 ###### lib/APP_NAME/version.rb